tudelft3d/website/about/index.md

 ---

-The 3D geoinformation research group is part of the [Department of Urbanism](http://www.bk.tudelft.nl/en/about-faculty/departments/urbanism/), [Faculty of Architecture and the Built Environment](http://www.bk.tudelft.nl) of the [Delft University of Technology](Delft University of Technology).
-The core research of the group is geographical information (geoinformation) with a special focus on 3D modelling of cities and landscapes.
+The 3D geoinformation research group is part of the [Department of Urbanism](http://www.bk.tudelft.nl/en/about-faculty/departments/urbanism/), [Faculty of Architecture and the Built Environment](http://www.bk.tudelft.nl) of the [Delft University of Technology](http://www.tudelft.nl).
+The core research of the group is geographical information (geoinformation) with a special focus on 3D modelling of cities, buildings and landscapes.
 Research areas are automated cartographic generalization, information modelling, modelling of interior of buildings and crisis management.

 ---